AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 A julia package for working with quantum phase space distributions.

 # Overview
-This package provides sampling methods for commonly used quantum states in various quantum phase-space representations, including Glauber-P, Positive-P, HusimiQ, and Wigner distributions.
+This package provides sampling methods for commonly used quantum states in various quantum phase-space representations, including Glauber-P, Positive-P, Husimi-Q, and Wigner distributions.

-There are also convenience methods for calculating operator averages from phase-space averages, and for sampling noises for solving SDEs in [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
+There are also convenience methods for calculating operator averages from phase-space averages, and for sampling noises for solving SDEs using [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

 # Installation
-In the julia REPL, enter
+In the julia REPL

 `julia> ]add https://github.com/AshtonSBradley/PhaseSpaceTools.jl`